dreamcatcher-tech/network/Inbox/2023-11-06 1003 CRM writing to moneyworks.md

 If we could write to the database, then we can deliver features faster than cutting over to our system entirely.

 Also a full pull seems very easy to do now, taking under a minute, so we could resync at the start of each day, and mark ourselves against the incoming data, then merge it in once we had scored ourselves.

+Image processing of photographs of manifests coming back from drivers can be used to do reconciliation automatically.